charlesRmajor/base-expo-native-project/README.md

 # Questions:
 * does this part of AndroidManifest.xml need to be updated for a new project?
         ```xml <data android:scheme="exp0eb95a6a4750409ebfe07d5095542b14"/>```
+* do strings need to be managed by our redux store at all or is handling them through the router sufficient?

 ## Freeform Notes on Incorporating into Already Existing Projects:
 * should hopefully be able to largely drop your code into src/